Great SEO, or search engine optimization, starts with on-page SEO: the optimization of a brand’s website.

 - The strategies that your competitor is using to get links.

-By analyzing this information, you can start to see what is working for your competitor and adapt and improve those strategies for your own website.
+By analyzing this information, you can start to see what is working for your competitor and adapt and improve those marketing tactics for your own website.
 Understanding how competitors stand up to you will help inform how you improve your off-page SEO moving forward.

 7. Diversify Your Backlinks